-Company culture is important.
-If disengaged workers were engaged, they would boost U.S. productivity by $79 billion a year
+Company culture is essential.
+If disengaged workers were engaged, they would boost U.S. productivity by $79 billion a year!

-A boost like that to productivity could be a huge benefit to your company.
+A boost in productivity could be a massive benefit to your company.
 Good culture and productivity go hand in hand.
-If your firm is weak in culture, productivity will suffer.
+If your firm is strong in culture, productivity will improve.

-So how do you ensure the right ratio of fun and productivity?
+So, how do you ensure the correct ratio of fun and productivity?

 1. Start your Meetings with Good News